Maritime Accident Lawyer

 When a surviving family member brings a claim under the Death on the High Seas Act, they may be able to recover damages for losses including:

-If you lost a family member at sea, an experienced maritime lawyer will be able to help you recover the most amount of damages possible.
+If you have lost a family member at sea, an experienced maritime lawyer can help you recover the maximum amount of damages possible.

 The Cruise Vessel Security and Safety Act